 Upon acceptance into the exchange program and by the overseas institution, you must complete a Request for Bond Enrolment form and email it to [email protected].
 The Exchange Office will then liaise with the Student Business Centre to process your enrolment.
 It is your responsibility to login to eStudent to ensure your enrolment is correct and to notify us of any changes that need to be made.

-Your tuition fees will due by Census date as normal, or deferred to FEE-HELP if you have a HELP loan.
+Your tuition fees will be due by Census date as normal or deferred to FEE-HELP if you have a HELP loan.

 Students on a Bond scholarship must maintain full time enrolment (40 credit points) for the duration of their exchange program.
 Students seeking to enrol in 30 credit points, must be approved by the Student Business Centre prior to departure.
 Please refer to the Student Handbook, "Division 10 - Scholarships".